mikejeuga/learn-go-with-tests-fr/README.md

 * Not all French speaking developers have the patience or sometimes the brain energy to read a technical book in another language.
 * The hope that it pushes TDD and Go further in French speaking regions of the globe.
 * It is a fun exercise.
+* There are translation in Chinese, Portuguese and other language so why not en Français.

 ## How to participate